-I'm A Celebrity: Matt Hancock's West Suffolk constituents air their views
+I'm A Celebrity: Matt Hancock's Suffolk constituents air their views

 'Deeply disrespectful'

-Over in Haverhill, at the other end of Mr Hancock's constituency, Clare Reeve says "we wouldn't even notice the difference here with him gone".
+In Haverhill, at the other end of Mr Hancock's constituency, Clare Reeve says "we wouldn't even notice the difference here with him gone".

 "He does nothing for us anyway," the 46-year-old says.

-"But it's deeply disrespectful for an MP to go off whilst Parliament is sitting during the cost of living crisis and the impacts this will have on his constituents."
+"But it's deeply disrespectful for an MP to go off whilst Parliament is sitting during the cost-of-living crisis and the impacts this will have on his constituents."

-Stuart Dillon, also from the town, agrees Mr Hancock has been a "poor MP for this area", where he held with a majority of 23,194 in the last general election.
+Stuart Dillon, also from the town, agrees Mr Hancock has been a "poor MP for this area", where he held the seat with a majority of 23,194 in the 2019 general election.

 "He only got this seat because it is a safe Tory seat," says the 47-year-old.

-"I think it is shocking during a cost of living crisis especially that he chooses to do this.
+"I think it is shocking during a cost-of-living crisis especially that he chooses to do this.

 "I'm not fussed about him losing the whip because I'm not a Tory."